scott6455/assignments/7.4-restaurant-menu/README.md

 #### Order data
-- [ ] Save the order data to Parse when the order is submitted
+- [ ] Save the order data to Tiny LR when the order is submitted

 ## Hard Mode
 - When a user submits an order, make a POST request to `/collections/<initials>-order` with an array of ids for all the items a user has ordered